material-admin/doc-material-components/cards-examples/Flutter/Flutter-card-article.md

-## Theming Cards
+## Theming a card

-Cards support [Material Theming](https://material.io/components/cards/#theming) and can be customized in terms of color, typography and shape.
+A card supports [Material Theming](https://material.io/components/cards/#theming) and can be customized in terms of color, typography and shape.

 ### Card theming example